openSUSE/obs-landing/_posts/development/2024-10-23-make-it-easier-for-users-to-understand-what-is-there-on-a-request.md

 ---
 To make it easier for users to understand what is there on a request page we've introduced three significant improvements.

+This blog post is part of the [beta program](/2018/10/04/the-beta-program/).

+{% include partials/_series-of-posts-about-request-redesign.md %}

 We've added eyecatchers on the request's diff page.
 The diff component now shows small highlights that help users understand what exactly changed before and after.

 <figure>